5T33Z0/Clover-Crate/Boot_Graphics/README.md

 Set to `1` to enable HiDPI output for the macOS bootmenu.

 ### UIScale
-Set the scaling factore for size of the macOS bootmenu.
+Set the scaling factor for the size of the macOS bootmenu.
 Set to `2` for 4k displays.